ammdias/finctrl/MANUAL.md

    questions may be given in lower or upper case.
 Examples of those are given throughout this manual.

-5. Some commands or options have a shortcut version that may be used interchangeably.
-That will be indicated in the [REFERENCE](#refence) section and in the online help by enveloping the optional characters in square brackets.
+6. Some commands or options have a shortcut version that may be used interchangeably.
+That will be indicated in the [REFERENCE](#reference) section and in the online help by enveloping the optional characters in square brackets.
 For example, the [show copyright] command may be entered as `show` or `sh`:

        FinCtrl > show copyright
-       Finance Control 0.11
+       Finance Control 0.12
        (C) 2021 António Manuel Dias <ammdias@gmail.com>
        (...)

    or

        FinCtrl > sh copyright
-       Finance Control 0.11
+       Finance Control 0.12
        (C) 2021 António Manuel Dias <ammdias@gmail.com>
        (...)